aaronicsubstances/code-augmentor/README.md

 ## Getting Started with standalone command line application

 1. Ensure you have Java 8 JDK or JRE installed on your computer.
-Run `java -version` from command line to verity, and should get a output resembling the following:
+Run `java -version` from command line to verify, and should get output resembling the following:

    ```
    java version "1.8.0_152"